Moving to Italy Guide

 Tourists from outside the EU are not covered by any reciprocal healthcare agreement, and so will need to investigate options for private medical insurance before arrival in the country.

 In terms of expats living in the country for longer periods of time, it is possible to register for the Italian equivalent of the UK’s National Health Service.
 Known in Italy as the Servizio Sanitario Nazioanale (SSN), registration facilitates EHIC-like care in hospitals and surgeries.
 Note, however, that even SSN registration does not guarantee completely free treatment; it is commonplace for some sort of co-payment to be required when visiting the hospital or requesting prescription medications.

 On receipt of your residency card, you should apply for a Health Insurance card from your local health authority office.
 This card must be presented whenever medical care is sought and is renewed annually.
 Your employer should take care of the routine payments required to remain it in good standing.

 While registration for SSN is a legal obligation after 90 days of residency in Italy, many expats still opt to add further healthcare coverage through an expat insurance firm.

 There are a number of reasons for this.
-Firstly, while there are many hospitals of international standard in Italy, the reality is that others provide facilities which many people would consider below their expectations.
-This are particularly so in the south of the country.
+Firstly, while there are many hospitals of international standard in Italy, the reality is that others provide facilities that many people would consider below their expectations.
+This is particularly so in the south of the country.